simonagren/simonagren.github.io/postscopies/azfunc-migrate/index.md

 ![extend](./sitescript.png)

 # Introduction
-Last time we visited Azure Functions, I did a brief introduction of Azure Fuctions 3.0 that it now supports `Node 12`.
+Last time we visited Azure Functions, I did a brief introduction of Azure Functions 3.0 that now supports `Node 12`.
 The function app runtime you select gives you different options when it comes to platform versions.
 Go and check out that post if you want to know more.

-I have created an Function App and a Function with version 2.x.
+I have created a **Function App and** a **Function** with version 2.x.
 And today we are going to have a look at the different options when it comes to migrating from 2.x to 3.x.
-There's not a lot of steps.
-I will give you a few options and try to clarify a few things.
+There's not a lot of steps, I will give you a few options and try to clarify a few things.

 # Prerequisites
 - [Azure Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)